server321/CarND-Behavioral-Cloning-P3/README.md

 4. Randomly flip image helps us to simulate another direction on the road

 I use 20% for data validation.
 I get the loss of 0.0053 on validation set.

-To avoid overfitting we use EarlyStopping function to stop on the epoch when

 Adam optimizer was used for training.